 There will be a compulsory 14 day quarantine period except for EU visitors.

 Updates on Travel Restriction in France

-International Travel Currently the country has allowed nationals of European Union countries, Andorra, Iceland, Liechtenstein, Monaco, Norway, San Marino, Switzerland, Spain, the Vatican, Australia, Canada, Japan, Algeria, Georgia, Morocco, New Zealand, South Korea, Thailand, Uruguay and United Kingdom to enter.
+Are there travel restrictions to France for international travellers?
+Currently the country has allowed nationals of European Union countries, Andorra, Iceland, Liechtenstein, Monaco, Norway, San Marino, Switzerland, Spain, the Vatican, Australia, Canada, Japan, Algeria, Georgia, Morocco, New Zealand, South Korea, Thailand, Uruguay and United Kingdom to enter.
 Nationals of EU nations can avoid the 14 day quarantine period.

 Where to go in France

 Paris offers an array of iconic experiences such as witnessing the Eiffel tower and exploring the impressive Louver Museum.
 However, there is much more to France than Paris.
 Be it gliding down the slopes of the snow-capped Alps, paying tribute to years bygone at the elaborate Versailles Palace or offering a prayer at the Notre Dame Cathedral, this country will not disappoint.